Holding their Attention: Tips and Tricks for Teachers

 The Fruit of the Spirit: A Children’s Bible Lesson

 By Kimberly Perkins Galatians 5:22-23 “But the fruit of the Spirit is love, joy, peace, patience, kindness, goodness, faithfulness, gentleness, self-control; against such things there is no law.”
 Have you ever wondered why the fruit of the Spirit is singular instead of plural?
 With a list of nine different qualities, shouldn’t they be the “fruits of the Spirit?”
 I recently read a book by Christopher J. H. Wright entitled Cultivating the Fruit of the Spirit.
-Wright describes the fruit of the Spirit, not as a bunch of grapes but as an ...
+Wright describes the fruit of the Spirit, not as a bunch of grapes but ...

 Read More